 Ethical fashion is a term coined to describe ethical fashion in design, production, retail, and purchasing.
 It covers the issues of working conditions, exploitation, fair trade, sustainable production, the environment, and animal cruelty.

 Essentially it is designing and manufacturing clothing in a way that cares for human rights and animal welfare whilst minimising the impact on the environment.
-And we are seeing more and more companies adopting more of a ‘eco-friendly’ practise, in the way they source and make their
+And we are seeing more companies adopting a ‘eco-friendly’ practice, in the way they source and make their clothing.

-Ethical Clothing Australia (ECA®) founded 20 years ago… is an accreditation body working collaboratively with local textile, clothing and footwear (TCF) businesses to ensure their Australian supply chains are legally compliant.
+Ethical Clothing Australia (ECA®) founded 20 years ago is an accreditation body working collaboratively with local textile, clothing and footwear (TCF) businesses.
+ECA ensures that the Australian supply chains are legally compliant.